Steven Stayner: Aftermath

 Ten years after Stayner's death, the city of Merced asked its residents to propose names for city parks honoring Merced's notable citizens.
 Stayner's parents proposed that one be named "Stayner Park".
-This idea was eventually rejected and the honor was instead given to another Merced resident, because Stayner's brother Cary confessed to, and was convicted of, killing four women in Yosemite in 1999; Merced city officials feared that the name "Stayner Park" would be associated with Cary rather than Steven.
+This idea was eventually rejected and the honor was instead given to another Merced resident because Stayner's brother Cary confessed to, and was convicted of, killing four women in 1999; Merced city officials feared that the name "Stayner Park" would be associated with Cary rather than Steven.

 In 2004, Parnell, then 72 years old, was convicted of trying the previous year to persuade his caretaker's sister to procure for him a young boy for five hundred dollars.
 Aware of Parnell's past, she reported this to local police.
-Timmy White, then a grown man, was subpoenaed to testify in Parnell's criminal trial.
+White, then a grown man, was subpoenaed to testify in Parnell's criminal trial.
 Although Stayner was dead, his testimony at Parnell's earlier trial was read to jurors as evidence in Parnell's 2004 trial.
-Parnell died of natural causes on January 21, 2008, at the California Medical Facility in Vacaville, California, while serving a sentence of 25 years to life.
+Parnell died of natural causes on January 21, 2008, at the California Medical Facility in Vacaville, while serving a sentence of 25 years to life.

-White later became a Los Angeles County Sheriff's Department Deputy.
+White later became a deputy in the Los Angeles County Sheriff's Department.
 He died on April 1, 2010, at age 35 from pulmonary embolism.
-Nearly five months later, on August 28, 2010, a statue of Stayner and White was dedicated in Applegate Park in Merced.
+Nearly five months later, on August 28, a statue of Stayner and White was dedicated in Applegate Park in Merced.
 Residents of Ukiah, White's hometown, carved a statue showing a teenage Stayner with young White in hand while escaping their captivity.
-Fundraisers for the statue have stated that it is meant to honor Steven Stayner and give families of missing and kidnapped children hope that they are still alive.
+Fundraisers for the statue have stated that it is meant to honor Stayner and give families of missing and kidnapped children hope that they are still alive.

-Steven's father, Delbert Stayner, died on April 9, 2013, at his home in Winton, California.
-He was 79 years old.